Ukrainians in Chernobyl prepare for another possible disaster: war

 Masha is convinced: No war is coming here.

 “It’s not going to happen,” he yells, waving his hand in the air.
 “Will Putin go to war with civilians?
-He won’t do that.
+He will not do that.
 Never in his life.
 It’s all lies, politics.
 We don’t even think about it.”

 He works at the cafe, he says, to supplement his pension, which is equivalent to about $77 a month.
 She is less concerned with the geopolitical games being played by world leaders than with the difficulties of everyday life.